OctopusDeploy/blog/blog/2022-q3/devops-verses-sdlc/index.md

   - DevOps
 ---

+Systems development life cycle - a specific structured and methodical approach to building information systems, often with both software and hardware.

+Software development life cycle - sometimes a software-only version of systems development life cycle, often used to mean just *whatever process you are using*, though it spans the full process from initial idea all the way through to retiring the software, hence life cycle.
+Traditionally, the phases have been reasonably comparable to the systems development life cycle...

+Ask ten people and get eleven answers, so for the purposes of this article we'll focus on traditional software development life cycle, which is closely aligned to systems development life cycle.
+We'll also explain how modern software delivery is diverging from SDLC and why.

+Stupid terminology in our industry.
+I'll need to make a distinction between the formal and non-formal SDLC.

 The software development life cycle (SDLC) is a structured and methodical approach to software delivery.
 It was created in the 1960s to help with the development of large-scale business systems.
-After reaching a peak in the 1980s, traditional approaches based on the SDLC have increasingly been replaced with new approaches.
+After reaching a peak in the 1980s, traditional models based on the SDLC have increasingly been replaced with new approaches.

 There were good reasons for the introduction of the SDLC, but also some good reasons to move to modern software delivery methods now the context and constraints of software development have changed.